-The following table provides details of the principal variable annual incentive compensation elements for Code Staff in 2019, including the deferral policy and vesting criteria, which are all consistent with, and promote, sound and effective risk management.
+The following table provides details of the principal variable annual incentive compensation elements for Code Staff in 2020, including the deferral policy and vesting criteria, which are all consistent with, and promote, sound and effective risk management.
 These elements apply to all Code Staff employees (unless they meet the defined criteria set by the regulator), and this includes Code Staff employees in the control functions and members of the management body in its management function.

 CODE STAFF COMPENSATION ELEMENTS DESCRIPTION AND OBJECTIVES CANCELLATION (MALUS) AND CLAWBACK FEATURES a.
-Deferred Cash-Based Awards under the global Morgan Stanley Compensation Incentive Plan (MSCIP) or Investment Management Alignment Plan (IMAP) The deferred cash-based awards provide a cash incentive with a rate of return based upon notional reference investments The terms of deferred cash-based awards support retention objectives and mitigate excessive risk-taking.
-Awards are payable, and cancellation provisions lift, pro-rata over the 3, 5, or 7 (depending if the employee is a Senior Manager, a Risk Manager, or other Code Staff employee) years following grant.
-Morgan Stanley will consider the exercise of Cancellation and/or Clawback (whether or not the Code Staff remains employed by Morgan Stanley), where it determines in its sole discretion that one or more of the following circumstances apply: • Morgan Stanley and/or the relevant regulated entity and/or relevant business unit b.
+Deferred Cash-Based Awards under the Investment Management Alignment Plan (IMAP) The deferred cash-based awards provide a cash incentive with a rate of return based upon notional reference investments The terms of deferred cash-based awards support retention objectives and mitigate excessive risk-taking.
+Awards are payable, and cancellation provisions lift, over the 3, 5, or 7 (depending if the employee is a Senior Manager, a Risk Manager, or other Code Staff employee) years following grant.
+Morgan Stanley will consider the exercise of Cancellation and/or Clawback (whether or not the Code Staff remains employed by Morgan Stanley), where it determines in its sole discretion that one or more of the following circumstances apply: • Morgan Stanley and/or the relevant regulated entity and/or relevant business unit a.
 Equity Awards - Deferred Restricted Stock Units (RSUs) and Upfront Stock Bonus Awards under the global Equity Incentive Compensation Plan (EICP) RSUs support retention objectives and link realized value to shareholder returns.
 The terms of RSUs serve to mitigate excessive risk-taking.
-RSUs convert to shares of Morgan Stanley common stock, and cancellation provisions lift, pro-rata over the 3, 5, or 7 (depending if the employee is a Senior Manager, a Risk Manager, or other Code Staff employee) years following grant.
-Shares resulting from the conversion of RSU awards are subject to a 12 month post-vest transfer restriction period (or 6 months for Risk Managers who are not considered members of senior management, or who are not Senior Managers).
-These RSUs are not eligible for dividend equivalents during the deferral period.
-An adjusted grant date fair market value is used to determine the number of RSUs awarded to each Code Staff employee. suffers a material downturn in its financial performance (subject to cancellation only); Morgan Stanley and/or the relevant regulated entity and/or relevant business unit in which the Code Staff works (or for which he/she is responsible) suffers a material failure of risk management; There is reasonable evidence of misbehaviour or material error by the Code Staff; The Code Staff participated in or was responsible for conduct that resulted in significant losses to Morgan Stanley; The Code Staff directly and/or materially, through his/her conduct, contributed to a regulatory sanction (or sanctions) being imposed; The Code Staff failed to meet appropriate standards of fitness and propriety; or In relation to a PRA Buyout Award, Morgan Stanley has received a Reduction Notice, in accordance with Rule 15A of the Remuneration Part of the PRA Rulebook.
-Upfront stock bonus awards for all Code Staff employees vest and convert after 6 months and the resulting shares have a six-month post-vest sales restriction. c.
-Cash Bonus Paying a portion of compensation in upfront cash bonus is aligned with competitive pay approaches.
-Any cash bonus is subject to repayment, recovery and recapture pursuant to the Company's EMEA Material Risk Taker Cancellation and Clawback Policy, as amended from time to time, and any applicable clawback, repayment, recapture or recovery requirements imposed under applicable laws, rules and regulations.
+RSUs convert to shares of Morgan Stanley common stock, and cancellation provisions lift, over the 3, 5, or 7 (depending if the employee is a Senior Manager, a Risk Manager, or other Code Staff employee) years following grant.
+Shares resulting from the conversion of RSU awards are subject to a 12 month post-vest transfer restriction period (or 6 months for Risk Managers who are not considered members of senior management, or who are not Senior Managers). suffers a material downturn in its financial performance (subject to cancellation only); Morgan Stanley and/or the relevant regulated entity and/or relevant business unit in which the Code Staff works (or for which he/she is responsible) suffers a material failure of risk management; There is reasonable evidence of misbehaviour or material error by the Code Staff; The Code Staff participated in or was responsible for conduct that resulted in significant losses to Morgan Stanley; The Code Staff directly and/or materially, through his/her conduct, contributed to a regulatory sanction (or sanctions) being imposed; The Code Staff sactions connected with a significant increase in Morgan Stanley's or the relevant regulated entity or business unit's economic or regulatory capital base; The Code Staff failed to meet appropriate standards of fitness and propriety; or In relation to a PRA Buyout Award, Morgan Stanley has received a Reduction Notice, in accordance with Rule 15A of the Remuneration Part of the PRA Rulebook.